argoproj/argo-cd/docs/user-guide/diff-strategies.md

 ## Structured-Merge Diff
 *Current Status: [Beta][1] (Since v2.5.0)*

-This diff strategy is automatically used when Server-Side Apply sync option is enabled.
+This is diff strategy is automatically used when Server-Side Apply sync option is enabled.
 It uses the [structured-merge-diff][2] library used by Kubernetes to calculate diffs based on fields ownership.
 There are some challenges using this strategy to calculate diffs for CRDs